Andrew-Valiansky-hcc/BeatBearing/README.md

 There is a python (tested in 3.5) program that will execute a drumMachine test independent of any processing code.
 Look in the python folder.
 Should be able to execute from the command line.

 There is a python http deamon that listens for any connection by any client and begins playing the drumtest.
-Connect to http://127.0.0.1:50007
+Connect to http://127.0.0.1:50007 ..
+See drumTestwithHTTP.py

-There is a processing client (drumTest.pde) that creates a connection to http://127.0.0.1:50007 automatically upon running and begins sending the word 'start'.
+There is a processing client (drumTestClient.pde) that creates a connection to http://127.0.0.1:50007 automatically upon running and begins sending the word 'start'.
 Have not successfully parced this word.
 That is the next step.
+The connection by itself triggers the python http deamon into playing the drums. ... so can trigger with what ever browser you are using to view this ... if the python http deamon is setup.